 Mr. Oakley's piano compositions, Nostalgia and Toccata, were premiered at Carnegie Hall in 2009.
 The Piano Fantasia was premiered at Jazz at Lincoln Center in 2008.
 His string quartet Caucasus, dedicated to the August war in Georgia, was premiered at Steinway Hall in 2008 as part of a concert "Benefit for Georgia".

 Mr. Oakley served as a co-producer, composer and music editor for the Georgian-American documentary film Misha vs. Moscow.
-The film was an official selection of the 10th Tbilisi International Film Festival.
-Misha vs. Moscow was also screened on the Documentary Channel in 2010.
-That same year Mr. Oakley was commissioned to write a cycle of songs for Soprano and Piano based on Shakespeare's Sonnets.
-The cycle was premiered in 2012 at the Carnegie Weill Recital Hall along with his large orchestral piece: Concerto for Piano, Orchestra and Chorus.
+The film was an official selection of the 10th Tbilisi International Film Festival, and was screened on the Documentary Channel in 2010 in USA.
+That same year, Mr. Oakley was commissioned to write a cycle of songs for soprano and piano based on Shakespeare's Sonnets.
+The songs were premiered in 2012 at the Carnegie Weill Recital Hall along with its large orchestral piece, Concerto for Piano, Orchestra and Chorus.